 Eastern Himalayan Forests & Rural Livelihoods

 Bhutan is located in the Eastern Himalayan region and has been identified as one of the ten biodiversity hot spots in the world.
 The people of Bhutan have rich cultural traditions and social and political institutions.
 Students will have the opportunity to travel across Bhutan and explore Bhutanese culture and environmental issues.View the course website for more information about this program.

-India's Identities: Religion Caste and Gender in South India
+GBL 286/REL 286 India's Identities: Religion, Caste & Gender in Contemporary South India 4 S.H.

 This Winter Term course emphasizes the diversity of contemporary Indian identities, devoting particular attention to religion, caste, and gender.
 This course brings students into a range of Indian religious spaces associated with Hindu, Jain, Muslim, Christian, and Jewish traditions and into direct contact with Indians from an array of caste backgrounds, education levels, and occupations, allowing them to develop an informed appreciation of the diversity of the world's largest democracy.
-Through directed study opportunities, lectures, and daily interactions with Indians who live and work in the South Indian states of Tamil Nadu and Kerala, we will explore cultural expectations regarding gender (including arranged and other forms of marriage); assess the ways in which caste does and does not matter in contemporary society; and analyze how tradition and modernity interact in this rapidly changing nation.
-Counts for COR, REL, AS and WGS credit.View the course website for more information about this program.
+Through directed study opportunities, lectures, and daily interactions with Indians who live and work in the South Indian states of Tamil Nadu and Kerala, we will consider the nature of religious identity and practice; explore cultural expectations regarding gender (including arranged and other forms of marriage); assess the ways in which caste does and does not matter in contemporary society; and analyze how tradition and modernity interact in this rapidly changing nation.

 India, Manipal: Indian Studies & Public Health at Manipal University (Alliance)